‘I’m sorry for any pain’: Try Guys part with YouTube star Ned Fulmer

-Hours after the group confirmed his departure, Fulmer put out a statement on social media apologizing for “a consensual workplace relationship” and added that “family should have always been my priority.”
+Hours after the group confirmed his departure, Fulmer put out a statement on social media apologizing for “a consensual workplace relationship” and added that “family should have always been my priority,” WGHP reports.

 “I”m sorry for any pain that my actions may have caused to the guys and the fans but most of all to Ariel,” Fulmer wrote, mentioning his wife.
 “The only thing that matters right now is my marriage and my children, and that’s where I am going to focus my attention.